 The Thornton City Council has developed and adopted an Affordable Housing Policy to encourage developers to build new housing that is affordable for residents that earn 40% Area Median Income or less.
 The City's policy focuses on affordable housing that is in close proximity to grocery stores, schools, bus stops or commuter rail, and in the northern portion of the city.
 The full policy is linked on the right had side of this page.

-The City also completed its Housing Needs Assessment in 2014, which identifies in detail the housing needs and gaps in the Thornton community.
-This document is linked on the right.
+The City is currently in the process of performing a Housing Needs Assessment to identify in detail the housing needs and gaps in the Thornton community.
+The last Assessment was completed in 2014.